 If any of your children suffer from allergies, consult with your doctor.
 You might need referral to an allergist.
 As a pharmacist, I can also answer your questions about allergy medications and point you to over-the-counter products in the store that may help ease symptoms.

-Axline Pharmacy is independently owned and offers free delivery.
+Axline Pharmacy, Bloomington’s newest pharmacy, is independently owned and offers free delivery.
 Pharmacists Rob Bean and Troy Williams are committed to their patients and have initiated the NCPA’s “Simplify My Meds” program.
-Flu shots are available by appointment.
 You may contact them by calling 309-828-6767 or stop by 1210 Towanda Ave.

 Nothing herein constitutes medical advice, diagnosis, or treatment, or is a substitute for professional advice.
 You should always seek the advice of your physician or other medical professional if you have questions or concerns about a medical condition.